This reptile has an S-shaped neck allowing it to pull its entire head into its shell.

 - Many of these turtles die when they try to cross a road and are run over by passing traffic

-- These turtles have a range of territory equal to a football field
+- Box turtles have a range of territory equal to a football field

-There are six species of these turtles with various types within each species.
-The six species include:
+There are nine sub-species of box turtles with various types within each species.
+They include:

 A common box turtle grows to a length of four to six inches.
 Line up three golf tees end to end. and you have a line equal in length to a six-inch turtle.
 These turtles weigh from .5 to 2 pounds.
 If you had one and a half basketballs sitting on a table in front of you, they would be the same weight as a 2-pound box turtle.
 The largest species of these turtles is the Gulf Coast box turtle.
 It can sometimes reach a length of 8.5 inches long!